80 Personal Finance Tips That Help Build Wealth

 63. Poor credit?
 Apply for a secured credit card

 It can be hard to get a credit card if you have poor credit.
 A secured credit card can help you build your credit back up like a regular card.
-Whatever amount you deposit is your available credit, making it hard to overspend.
+Whatever amount you deposit onto the card is your available credit, making it hard to overspend.

 64. Keep your savings and checking accounts at different banks